Field Museum of Natural History: Education and research

 The Field Museum offers opportunities for informal and more structured public learning.
 Exhibitions remain the primary means of informal education, but throughout its history the Museum has supplemented this approach with innovative educational programs.
 The Harris Loan Program, for example, begun in 1912, reaches out to children in Chicago area schools, offering artifacts, specimens, audiovisual materials, and activity kits.
 The Department of Education, begun in 1922, offers classes, lectures, field trips, museum overnights and special events for families, adults and children.
 The Field has adopted production of the YouTube channel The Brain Scoop, hiring its host Emily Graslie full-time as 'Chief Curiosity Correspondent'.

 The Museum's curatorial and scientific staff in the departments of Anthropology, Botany, Geology, and Zoology conducts basic research in systematic biology and anthropology, besides its responsibility for collections management, and educational programs.
-Since its founding the Field Museum has been an international leader in evolutionary biology and paleontology, and archaeology and ethnography.
 It has long maintained close links, including joint teaching, students, seminars, with the University of Chicago and the University of Illinois at Chicago.
 Professional symposia and lectures, like the annual A. Watson Armour III Spring Symposium, present scientific results to the international scientific community and the public at large.

 Academic publication

-The museum publishes four peer-reviewed monograph series issued under the collective title Fieldiana, devoted to anthropology, botany, geology and zoology.
+The museum used to publish four peer-reviewed monograph series issued under the collective title Fieldiana, devoted to anthropology, botany, geology and zoology.